GrammaticalFramework/gf-eclipse-plugin/README.md

 become Eclipse projects.
 You must follow the "Create new GF Project" wizards below, and give your project the exact name of the existing folder (e.g. `Project1` or `Project2` in the example above.)

+#### GF Nature and Builder
+The _GF Nature_ and the _GF Builder_ are what make a regular Eclipse project a _GF_ project.
+If you create a new GF Project from scratch then you don't need to worry too much about them.
+If you already have some project set up in your Eclipse workspace, then you will need to associate these two items with your project in order for all the GF goodness to work.

+As of 1.4.2, this can be done very easily by right-clicking on your project in the explorer and clicking **Add/Remove GF Nature &amp; Builder**.
+If your project has the GF icon overlayed on it, then the GF nature and builder are correctly associated with it.

 ### Create a new GF Project
 ![New project wizard](http://www.grammaticalframework.org/eclipse/images/eclipse-projectwizard-1.png)
 ![New project wizard](http://www.grammaticalframework.org/eclipse/images/eclipse-projectwizard-2.png)